JimTaeH/wav2vec2Docker/README.md

 ## To Run Docker
 We have 2 option to run docker images.
 ### CPU Version
-1. You can easily type
+1. You can easily deploy it by typing.
 ```console
 docker-compose up -d
 ```